awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-considerations.md

 **Application UIs**

-By default, Application UI’s do not perform authentication\.
+By default, Application UI's do not perform authentication\.
 This includes the ResourceManager UI, NodeManager UI, Livy UI, among others\.
 In addition, any user that has the ability to access the UIs is able to view information about all other users' jobs\.

 If this behavior is not desired, you should ensure that a security group is used to restrict access to the application UIs by users\.